How Do We Know The Moon Landing Really Happened?

 The infamous labelled rock from the Apollo 16 mission.
 Movie props are often numbered and lettered so that stagehands know where to place them.
 The theory goes that the rock in the photo to the left is a prop that someone must have accidentally placed facing the wrong way.

 But in fact, the label simply isn’t there.
-The image of the rock is taken from a much larger shot of the Moon’s surface, and if you look at the original image (shown below left), the marking isn’t there.
-Either a small hair or piece of thread must have got caught in the machine while it was being copied (image below right).
+The image of the rock is taken from a much larger shot of the Moon’s surface, and if you look at the original image shown in the line up above, the marking isn’t there.
+Either a small hair or piece of thread must have got caught in the machine while it was being copied.

-For more detailed analysis of these pictures, check out this blog.
+For more detailed analysis of these pictures, check out this blog link.

 There are of course many more arguments against the Moon landings out there.
 Many of them are addressed on sites like clavius.org, which is a good resource for all things related to Apollo.
 But the key thing to do when presented with new questions and theories surrounding the Moon landings is to ask questions, think about logical explanations, and do your homework.
 There are vast swathes of archive material out there about all of NASA’s missions past and present and it can be a fascinating journey.